LarsHassler/patternlab-to-gemini/docs/Actions.md

 A particular element within a pattern will be tested while the mouse is hovering over the element.

+#### pseudoClass

+An optional class name which should be used instead of an actual mouseMove.
+See
+#22 for more details.

 ## focus

 A particular element within a pattern will be tested while it is focused.